 - Because people are working from home more these days, whether indoors or outdoors, there is a greater chance for injury.

-- A recent survey of Brits in May report that knee pain was up 471% and sprained ankles were up 267%.
+- A survey last year reported that knee pain was up 471% and sprained ankles were up 267%.

 - These statistics indicate there is a problem with people working out on their own without guidance on how to start a home exercise program and how to safely progress.

 - Consider hiring a trainer or physical therapist (virtual or in-person), especially if you have limitations, or are over 50 years old.
 They can advise you on activities that are better suited to your age, level of fitness, and physical challenges—especially for weightlifting/resistance training.

 - Wear properly fitting, good-quality sneakers (ideally less than 6 months old).

 - Warm-up gradually.
 Stretch briefly before and/or more thoroughly after exercising (don’t skip this, especially if you are over 50).
 Stretching helps improve flexibility, which declines with age if you do not stretch regularly (minimum 3 times a week for at least 5–10 mins).

 - Start slowly, with low intensity and a short duration of exercise.
 Then increase the duration and intensity gradually (5 min longer per workout is a good rule).

 - Drink lots of water, get adequate sleep, eat a healthy diet, especially protein after exercise (optimal for muscle recovery and growth).

 - If exercising outside, don’t forget sunscreen and consider avoiding the sun during the hours of 10 and 3 pm.
 Avoid extreme heat, especially if humid.